 Are your HR challenges specific, such as falling behind on payroll?
 Do you need a new HR technology but it’s cost-prohibitive?
 Or, are you growing too quickly to keep up and just need help?
 A well-matched human resources partner should tailor a program to whatever you need without offering bundled services that you don’t.
 After all, a partner should improve your business operations, not make them worse.

 5. Do your homework.

 A new business pitch can sound great, but does a company have happy customers to back up their claims?
-If you meet with a potential HR outsourcing company and like what you see, ask to speak with current clients (a denial of that request is an easy way to red-flag a partner that might not be as good as their marketing).
+If you meet with a potential HR outsourcing company in 2021 and like what you see, ask to speak with current clients (a denial of that request is an easy way to red-flag a partner that might not be as good as their marketing).
 But don’t just settle for what the company provides.
 Take to the web to search for company reviews, look at Better Business Bureau ratings, and see if you can find other references via search.